AIPowerGrid/AI-Power-Grid-Core/CONTRIBUTING.md

 Release Policy
 --------------

-The AIPGQT-SIG selects a release manager for each AIPGcoin release.
+The project leader is the release manager for each Aipg Core release.

 Copyright
 ---------